interIDEAS/Unlearning_with_Shuffle/README.md

 ## Unlearning based on the Feature Correaltion

 We also conducted experiments on features with high correlation coefficients to understand the effects of unlearning interdependent features.
-These experiments were carried out using the same three architectural frameworks mentioned above. **Our algorithm demonstrates remarkable efficiency in unlearning the features with high correlation, a capability that is consistently observed across multiple architectural frameworks, including MLP, ResNet, and FtFormer.**
+These experiments were carried out using the same three architectural frameworks (MLP, FtFormer, ResNet)mentioned above. **Our algorithm demonstrates remarkable efficiency in unlearning the features with high correlation, a capability that is consistently observed across multiple architectural frameworks, including MLP, ResNet, and FtFormer.**

 Highly correlated features in *CALI* (threshold = 0.8):
 - Latitude and Longitude: 0.925